PrudenciadoJP/My_Project_2023_Data_Jobs_Analysis/README.md

 EXEC SP_HELP jobs_skills; -- 3 columns
 ~~~

-- Display data-related jobs and number of jobs posted in the dataset
+- Display data-related jobs and the number of jobs posted in the dataset

 ~~~
 --Data-Related Jobs Analysis